 The purpose of this chapter is to provide clear evidence of Calvinist incoherence, inconsistency and contradiction in thought, exegesis and interpretation.
 It will also show how that at times the Calvinist employs verbal legerdemain to cloak the negative implications of their theology.
 At other times they speak or write flat-out nonsense.
 Sometimes these problems are very obvious.
 Other times they take careful examination to identify.
 This is why most of the examples that comprise this chapter are rather lengthy.
 Many times it is necessary to tease out these incoherencies and contradictions so that they become clear.

 This chapter and its examples need not be read through sequentially.
-The examples may be read separately, although the several examples pertaining to the same person may have connections to be aware of.
+The examples may be read separately, although the several examples pertaining to the same person may have connections that need to taken into account.
 Also some examples may mention those that have preceded it, but generally they stand alone.
 These examples provide evidence of the various logical and moral problems within Calvinism itself and between the Calvinist’s theology and their preaching and teaching.

 Also, the fact that Calvinists must ultimately deem their interpretations of certain texts as “a high mystery” or incomprehensible to fallen, sinful human reasoning despite the fact that there are other interpretations of those texts that are exegetically sound and evidence coherence, consistency and non-contradiction only further confirms the erroneous nature of the Calvinist theology.
 The logical and moral incoherence among its doctrinal and practical claims are a reliable indicator that it has gone biblically astray.

-I also contend that if we cannot conclude that logical and moral coherence are reliable indicators of true biblical propositions then non-Calvinists and Calvinists cannot come to any agreement on the matters at hand; matters that are of utmost importance because the “good news” which is at the very heart of biblical revelation is at stake.
+I also contend that if we cannot conclude that logical and moral coherence are reliable indicators of true biblical propositions, then non-Calvinists and Calvinists cannot come to any agreement on the matters at hand; matters that are of utmost importance because the “good news” which is at the very heart of biblical revelation is at stake.
 Calvinists and non-Calvinists will each adhere to their different versions of the gospel and fundamentally different views of God and man, projecting to the world that the Bible’s central message is logically incoherent and morally conflicted, obscure, and confused and hence the truth of the gospel is ultimately inaccessible and unknowable.
-Rather than supporting Scripture’s divine inspiration and authority, these doctrinal dichotomies on matters so fundamental as the nature of God, the nature of salvation and the message of the “good news,” discredit Scripture’s inspiration and authority while projecting the impression that there can be no biblical certainty on these matters.
-The truth just cannot be known.
+Rather than supporting Scripture’s divine inspiration and authority, because these doctrinal differences are mutually exclusive and have to do with matters so fundamental as the nature of God, the nature of salvation and the message of the “good news,” Scripture’s inspiration and authority are discredited while projecting the impression that there can be no biblical certainty on these matters.
+The truth of the gospel just cannot be known.
 The inability of the evangelical church to come to a consensus as to what the Bible means to say about God and salvation fosters the impression to believers and unbelievers alike that the truth in this regard is elusive and that we all need to adopt an interpretive and theological relativism that requires us to affirm that mutually exclusive interpretations of the text are both legitimate theological and soteriological options.
 The claim that these are “non-essential” or “secondary” doctrinal issues and that for the sake of unity the matter can simply be ignored requires the forfeiture of our intellectual and hermeneutical integrity.
-This “live and let live” posture also implies that the truth of the gospel cannot be discerned by evangelicals from their inspired and authoritative Scriptures.
+This “live and let live” posture implies that the truth of the gospel cannot be discerned by evangelicals from their inspired and authoritative Scriptures.
 As such this is a hermeneutical issue.
-And it is the most important issue for those who call themselves “evangelicals” because in that Calvinists and non-Calvinist hold to mutually exclusive soteriologies they both cannot be the truth of the gospel.
+And it is the most important issue for those who call themselves “evangelicals” because in that Calvinists and non-Calvinists hold to mutually exclusive soteriologies they both cannot be the truth of the gospel.
 The “good news” is at stake.

 Granted Calvinism has an internal logical consistency all its own.
 As a theological scheme, TULIP is quite logically consistent within its own presuppositions.
 But with regard to an expanded horizon of biblical texts and teachings, philosophical and apologetic considerations, and practical realities external to the Calvinist system, it becomes quite contradictory and incoherent.
 Calvinism has only an internal coherence that cannot successfully incorporate the fuller testimony of Scripture, the canons of reason and moral intuition.
 Rather than being able to integrate the biblical content, doctrines, and themes into a unified message of “good news” it sets the biblical data against itself in dichotomous, mysterious, and inconsistent relationships.